ariafatah0711/ctf_aria/overthewire/bandit/level 32.md

 ---
-layout: level
+layout: default
 level: 32
-previous: ./level 31.html
-next: ./level 33.html
+name_file: level
 ---

+{% include level-section.html %}

 # soal
 There is a git repository at ssh://bandit31-git@localhost/home/bandit31-git/repo via the port 2220.
 The password for the user bandit31-git is the same as for the user bandit31.